noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 13/6/2021 17:25 **Elisa** an old friend of mine, is also present and with her voice, probably with a vocoder, **Francesca** let me think that she says: "you will die".

+- 13/6/2021 18:35 **Francesca**: you don't understand that you will die committing suicide.
+Aurora also speaking about death, she is the engineering behind my trade.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)